This one is easy, if you're of a mind to understand. It's about power.

 Making blog posts "evergreen" helps.
 Using strong images helps a lot.
 So does making them readable, engaging and directing readers to a single solid Call to Action.

 Facebook profiles we actually avoid, (maybe one post if we want to boost engagement quickly or an upcoming event).
 Facebook business pages are fair game.
 Before Linkedin acquired it, we were happy to make posts into PPT and use them as Slideshare uploads.
 Nowadays that option is less visible to users.
+Still there for SEO purposes.

 Another thing to note is that audience mix is different on different sites, it might require a change in "voice," more images or a rewrite.